ShashikaVirajh/react-rematch-select/README.md

 Typescript - for type safety
 Redux Rematch - as the redux library
-Rematch loading - for the handle api loading status Rematch persist - to persist data on store
-Mui - As the UI library
+Rematch Select - to create custom selectors using rematch Mui - As the UI library
 Axios - to make API requests